MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 You can use payment tolerances so that every outstanding amount has a set maximum allowed payment tolerance.
 If the payment tolerance is met, then the payment amount is analyzed.
 If the payment amount is an underpayment, then the outstanding amount is fully closed by the underpayment.
 A detailed ledger entry is posted to the payment entry so that no remaining amount is left on the applied invoice entry.
 If the payment amount is an overpayment, then a new detailed ledger entry is posted to the payment entry so that no remaining amount is left on the payment entry.

-You can use payment discount tolerances so that if you accept a payment discount after the payment discount date, then it is always posted to either the payment discount account or a payment tolerance account.
+You can use payment discount tolerances so that if you accept a payment discount after the payment discount date, then it's always posted to either the payment discount account or a payment tolerance account.

 ## Applying Payment Tolerance to Multiple Documents